PREP-NexT/locust-climate-DMD/README.md

 ### Overview:
 -----------
-This is the official repository for the paper "Unveiling the Role of Climate in Spatially Synchronized Locust Outbreak Risks".
-This study develop a data-driven workflow to unravel the complex relationship between locust and climate dynamics across multiple spatial and temporal scales (see Fig. S1).
-The method enables us to explore the underlying spatio-temporal dynamics utilizing a large stream of data while without high-dimension computational burden.
+This is the official repository for the paper "[Unveiling the Role of Climate in Spatially Synchronized Locust Outbreak Risks](https://www.science.org/doi/full/10.1126/sciadv.adj1164)" published in Science Advances on 14 Feb 2024.
+This study develops a data-driven workflow to unravel the complex relationship between locust and climate dynamics across multiple spatial and temporal scales (see Fig. S1).
+The method enables us to explore the underlying spatiotemporal dynamics utilizing a large stream of data without high-dimensional computational burden.
 We first create monthly time snapshots for locust occurrence, locust control, and climatic variables (Fig. S1a).
-We then implement modern dimension reduction techniques to extract dominant spatio-temporal dynamics of locust and climate (Fig. S1b).
+We then implement modern dimension reduction techniques to extract dominant spatiotemporal dynamics of locust and climate (Fig. S1b).
 These dynamics allow us to identify hot spots of locust infestation and quantify the within- and cross-country compound risk of locust outbreak (Fig. S1c-d).
 We also conduct statistical analysis to investigate the locust-climate relationship and examine how such relationship varies across different climatic zones, control measures, and climate variability patterns (Fig. S1d).
 Finally, we extend our analysis to future periods with additional climate change scenarios using species distribution models (Fig. S1e).

 This repository is under active development.
+For archived data and codes, please see the [Zenodo](https://zenodo.org/records/10486653) version.

 <p align="center">
   <img src="./figs/FigS1.png" width="80%"/>